Our Direct Selling Association Membership

 WineShop At Home is an active member of the Direct Selling Association (DSA), the national trade association of leading firms that manufacture and distribute goods and services sold directly to consumers.
-Our Chief Executive Officer and President, Jane Creed, serves as Communications Chair of the Direct Selling Education Foundation and created the “Ethics in Business” toolkit that is used throughout the direct selling world.
+WineShop At Home President and Chief Executive Officer, Jane Creed, has served as Communications Chair of the Direct Selling Education Foundation and created the “Ethics in Business” toolkit that is used throughout the direct selling world.

 Code of Ethics

 Our company fully supports and endorses the DSA’s Code of Ethics.
 At the core of our business is a commitment to quality, integrity, and the highest ethical standards in both our daily operations and our long term goals.
 Through innovative thinking, strategizing, and participation with the DSA, we seek to foster a commitment to personal and business ethics in everything we do.